Search This Blog

 The Most Difficult Job In Marlow History?

 Marlow is a place where even the election to an unpaid parish position could result in civil disturbances, accusations of bribery and corruption and occasionally bloodshed.
 Elections to parliament were even worse.
 The 1880 election riot, and women's bread riot of 1800 are probably the best known.
-Someone had to officially call these elections or polls and announce the often unpopular popular results, and for the first half of the 19thc the man with the short straw was Henry Stallwood.
+Someone had to officially call these elections or polls and announce the often unpopular (with the disenfranchised) results, and for the first half of the 19thc the man with the short straw was Henry Stallwood.

 Hidden history of Quoiting Square